Torben2000/adventofcode-java/README.md

 # Advent of Code 2020

-##Disclaimer
+## Disclaimer
-Code might be ugly as it is just there to solve the puzzles of https://adventofcode.com/. :-)
+Code might be ugly as it is just there to solve the puzzles of https://adventofcode.com/. :wink:

 ## What is in here (besides the implemented puzzle solutions)
 - General framework for every day incl. unit tests